Article

 • No built-in compliance file generator or audit-ready export for capital partners.

-6. User Experience and Adoption
+6. User experience and adoption

 • Procore’s interface is highly capable but dense, designed for teams familiar with construction financials and PM workflows.